-Photographer LENA HERZOG reflects emotions in her book "Tauromaquia"
+Photographer LENA HERZOG shows the emotional side of the fiesta in her book "Tauromaquia"

 By Margot Molina